1) Get prepared for the buyer to default on the seller financing loan

 2) Seller financing expands the range of possible buyers for their home

-Perhaps because they don’t meet various financial requirements such as post-closing liquidity, minimum down payment, or debt-to-income ratio.
+Perhaps because they don’t meet various financial requirements such as post-closing liquidity, the minimum down payment, or the debt-to-income ratio.
 For instance, banks typically require six months, while co-op boards can require up to 1 or 2 years worth),

 A great example is a high-income buyer who works at Google.
 Let’s say he’s a talented software programmer.
-He makes $2,000,000 a year with Principal Engineer’s title (i.e., one of the highest ranks for an engineer at Google).
+He makes $2,000,000 a year with a Principal Engineer’s title (i.e., one of the highest ranks for an engineer at Google).
 However, for some reason, he doesn’t have a lot of savings, even though he makes a ton of income and has job security.